Slumping oil prices rein in stock indexes

 THE STOCK EFFECT: The sliding price of oil helped yank energy stocks in the S&P 500 down by 1.6 percent, the largest loss among the 11 sectors that make up the index.

-MARKETS OVERSESAS: The French CAC 40 rose 0.2 percent, the German DAX added 0.1 percent and the FTSE 100 dipped 0.2 percent.
+MARKETS OVERSESAS: The French CAC 40 slipped 0.3 percent, the German DAX lost 0.6 percent and the FTSE 100 fell 0.7 percent.

 The Japanese Nikkei 225 rose 0.8 percent, the Hang Seng in Hong Kong fell 0.3 percent and South Korea’s Kospi dipped 0.1 percent.